johannes-b/toc/proposals/incubation/keptn.md

 - Strengthened integrations with CNCF Ecosystem: CloudEvents, Prometheus, Helm, Jenkins

 **Community**: We have significantly grown our community, on average by the factor 2 spanning across our multiple channels.
-In Slack, which is our preferred way to interact with the Keptn community, we have more than double our weekly active users (from around 50 to 110+), and all other community channels have shown a significant increase as well as shown in the following.
+In Slack, which is our preferred way to interact with the Keptn community, we have more than doubled our weekly active users (from around 50 to 110+), and all other community channels have shown a significant increase as well as shown in the following.
 Besides the community growth, we have established weekly Keptn developer and community meetings (see public CNCF calendar) as well as monthly Keptn user groups to foster exchange between Keptn adopters that share best practices on their Keptn usage.

 ### Project and Community Statistics